jagan-p-ramdas/Walmart_sales_Python-SQL_end_to_end/README.md

 ### 1. Download Walmart Sales Data
-   - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
+   - **Data Source**: Use the Kaggle to download the Walmart sales datasets.
    - **Dataset Link**: [Walmart Sales Dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets)
    - **Storage**: Save the data in the `data/` folder for easy reference and access.